 “If my Social Security gets cut then I’ll become homeless again.”
 Vicky

 In middle age, Barbara worked steadily as a nursing assistant at San Francisco General Hospital.
 Even so, Barbara couldn’t find an affordable place to live and became homeless in her fifties.
 For 20 years, she has lived at a low-income and homeless housing project where she enjoys cooking for and helping others out when she can.

 “I had a job but I couldn’t get a place.”
 Barbara

-Vernorica currently works three jobs: bartending, catering, and clerking at a Salvation Army store.
-Vernorica was a single mother to three children and struggled as their primary provider.
+Venorica currently works three jobs: bartending, catering, and clerking at a Salvation Army store.
+Venorica was a single mother to three children and struggled as their primary provider.
 Money was short and she got into debt from a predatory payday loan that she is still working to pay off. she works on her feet all day, despite being 70 years old, because it’s the only way she can pay her bills and stay in her home.